What is Pupil Premium?

 How much is the Pupil Premium funding at King Edwin?

-The school has a smaller than average proportion of children who are eligible for Pupil Premium.
-For 2015 – 2016 we have 15% (56 pupils), compared to a National average of 26.2%.
-This year, each child receives £1,320, making a total of £73,920.
-See link below for details of how the Pupil Premium funding has been allocated.
+The school has a slightly smaller than average proportion of children who are eligible for Pupil Premium.
+For 2022 – 2023, we have 22% of our pupils eligible for Pupil Premium funding compared with the national average of 25%.
+This year, each child receives £1,385, making a total of £98,335.
+See link at the top of the page for details of how the Pupil Premium funding has been allocated.

 How do we measure the effectiveness of Pupil Premium funding?